cloudmesh/cloudmesh-cloud/docs/_sources/CM4README.md.txt

 #### Security in MongoDB

-For data security purpose, we enable the MongoDB security functionality in **cm4** project.
+For data security purpose, we enable the MongoDB security functionality in **cm4*.

 When users first time start the **MongoDB**, they have to add an account and open an port to access all database in MongoDB.
 Because we save all nodes' information into MongoDB inclduing the *Authorization* information.
 If your MongoDB is open to everyone, it is easy for hacker to steal your information.
 So you are requried to set the **username** and **password** for the security purpose.